jgottwig/jgottwig.github.io/about.md

 ![Skiing with my son](images/atg_skiing.jpg)

 Note that Strange Shuttle is also a LLC registered in the state of Maryland.
 This site serves as my personal site, but any information associated with Skeeter's Grid is under the purview of the Strange Shuttle LLC.
+This LLC is new and still in the process of being set up.
+More information is incoming.